zuri-training/Proj-T_C_Gen-Team-74/README.md

   - Python
   - virtualenv or venv
   - pip
+  - python-dotenv

+  Check the requirements.txt file for a more comprehensive list.

+# Frontend Guys
+  - Create your own css and js files in the static folder
+  - We shall come up with a naming convention for our styles so that we don't overwrite each others styles.

 De-marauder will be handling the main branch and merging of feature branches so you can perform your task in your own dedicated branches